menu

 Occupations and Workforce

 Hurley is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Hurley is a town of professionals, sales and office workers, and construction workers and builders.
-There are especially a lot of people living in Hurley who work in teaching (15.62%), office and administrative support (14.84%), and food service (6.90%).
+There are especially a lot of people living in Hurley who work in office and administrative support (14.12%), teaching (12.49%), and food service (7.88%).

 Setting & Lifestyle

-Because of many things, Hurley is a great place for families with children to consider.
-First of all, many other families with children live here, making Hurley a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Hurley has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Hurley is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Hurley’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 Demographics